NebulousLabs/Sia/Consensus.md

 spend hash is a hash of the spend conditions that must be met to spend the output.

-The id of an output is obtained by marshalling and hashing all of the fields in the transaction that contained the output, except for the signatures.
+The id of a contract is determined by marshalling all of the transaction fields except for the signatures and then appending the string "siacoin output" and the index of the output within the transaction, and then taking the hash.

 File Contracts
 --------------